abpframework/abp/docs/en/Community-Articles/2024-09-01-Do-You-Need-MultiTenancy/Post.md

-##### **3. Does your application still work if you physically move one of the tenants physically?**
+##### **3. Does your application break when you physically move one of the tenants?**

 If your answer is **YES**, you should **stop making it multi-tenant**.
+It is **not a multi-tenant app**!
 This means your tenants are tightly coupled with the application's infrastructure or database, and this requirement prevents you from making it multi-tenant because it disrupts the entire system when you take out a tenant.